Get started with Azure Data Lake Storage Gen1 using the Azure portal

 Secure your data

-You can secure the data stored in your Data Lake Storage Gen1 account using Azure Active Directory and access control (ACLs).
+You can secure the data stored in your Data Lake Storage Gen1 account using Microsoft Entra ID and access control (ACLs).
 For instructions on how to do that, see Securing data in Azure Data Lake Storage Gen1.

 Delete your account